 - Following years of partnership, the Women’s Division of the Methodist Church acquired the Murphy Home in 1961

 The Homes Merge

-- The Women’s Division merges the Harpst Home and the Murphy Home into Murphy-Harpst Children’s Center
+- The Women’s Division merges the Harpst Home and the Murphy Home into Murphy-Harpst Children’s Centers

-- Murphy-Harpst adds an animal-assisted therapy and equine program to its treatment services
+- Murphy-Harpst adds animal-assisted therapy and equine-assisted therapy program to its treatment services

 Residential Treatment Provider

 - Murphy-Harpst was certified as a Residential Treatment Provider in 1987, offering Maximum Room, Board and Watchful Oversight Residential Services, Therapeutic Foster Care, and Core Outpatient Services